ICanBoogie/ICanBoogie/README.md

 If a string represents a serialized set of data ICanBoogie usually provides a class to make its manipulation easy.
 Instances can be created from strings, and in turn they can be used as strings.
-This apply to dates and times, time zones, time zone locations, HTTP headers, HTTP responses, database queries, and many more.
+This applies to dates and times, time zones, time zone locations, HTTP headers, HTTP responses, database queries, and many more.

 ```php